About Dr. Mitch Abblett

 Finally, Leap with one small, resonant action that fits what’s needed—often a curious question.

-Bonus (Feel-Back in one line): after you do so ask yourself: "How is this moment landing for me?
+After you do so ask yourself: "How is this moment landing for me?
 How might it be landing for them?”

 Then listen some more.